 These lists are subjected to change by the airport authority.
 Please check on their website if any updates or changes occur.

-Icelandair and WOW air are two Icelandic airline companies operating nonstop or connecting flights from multiple cities in North America and Europe.
+Icelandair is the only Icelandic airline company operating nonstop or connecting flights from multiple cities in North America and Europe.

 Icelandair has been operating since 1937.
-It nicknamed “Hippie Airline” in the 60’s and 70’s.
+It nicknamed “Hippie Airline” in the ’60s and ’70s.
 Now, Icelandair is a major airline to funnel global passengers into the land of stunning landscapes.
 You can check out all the airports where Icelandair runs offices and desks in the terminal.
-They provide multiple classes of services to ensure flexibility for the passengers with different traveling needs.
+They provide multiple classes of services to ensure flexibility for passengers with different traveling needs.

 We have compiled a comprehensive updated list for you to see how long it takes to fly to Iceland from major cities in the world.
 The list is sorted alphabetically by the name of the departure cities.

 |Los Angeles||9h 20m||Nonstop|